or18/Rubiks-cube-xcross-solver/README.md

 #pragma GCC optimize("unroll-loops")
 ```
 - CLI is available.
 See cli.cpp and cli_output.txt.
+- Lite version is available.
+See cli_lite.cpp and cli_lite_without_thread.cpp.
+For cross, xcross, xxcross and xxxcross, this cli is better.
 - Demo solver is available.
 See https://or18.github.io/Rubiks-cube-xcross-solver/

 # How to use